7 Facts We Bet You Didn’t Know About the Russian Language

 #6 Russian speakers outperform English speakers at distinguishing shades of blue

 Ready to fire up that space rocket?
-Get ready to start your journey in Russian!
+Start your journey in learning Russian right here with online courses that will fit right in your budget!